AdamIsrael/adamisrael.com/content/home/about.md

 Adam Israel is a software engineer at Canonical, Ltd. His professional interests include benchmarking, performance tuning, cloud computing, network function virtualization, neural networks, artificial intelligence, and the internet of things.

-Adam is also a husband, a published author, an amateur genealogist, and an immigrant.
-His interests include writing, building models, and fixing broken things.
+Adam is also husband to Andrea Redman, an immigrant to Canada, a published author, and an amateur genealogist.
+His interests include, but are not limited to, writing, building models, and fixing broken things.

-He is a member of the <a href="http://community.ubuntu.com/">Ubuntu community</a>, <a href="">Windsor Hackforge</a> and <a href="">SF Canada</a>.
+He is a member of the <a href="http://community.ubuntu.com/">Ubuntu community</a>, <a href="http://hackf.org/">Windsor Hackforge</a> and <a href="http://www.sfcanada.org/">SF Canada</a>.